cedricwalter/cedricwalter.github.io/_posts/2007-07-21-faf-file-anomaly-finder.md

     - security
 ---

-<span style="font-style: italic;"> FaF (File Anomaly Finder) is a wrapper for the \*nix ‘find’ utility.
+ FaF (File Anomaly Finder) is a wrapper for the \*nix ‘find’ utility.
 It generates audit reports for data matching specific characteristics; such data as setgid/setuid, unowned, and more.
 The objectives are simply to create a simple anomaly finder that identifies common flawed permissions or otherwise suspicious file system characteristics.

-<span style="font-style: italic;"> The main features of FaF are:
+ The main features of FaF are:

 - simplistic and to the point audit reports
 - easy setup and configuration